hauze-v/web-dev/mdn-html/web-forms/HTML5-input-types/NOTES.md

 Another feature worth noting is that the values of a search field can be automatically saved and re-used to offer auto-completion across multiple pages of the same website.
   This tends to happen automatically in most modern browsers

+## Phone number field ##
+A special field for entering phone numbers can be created using `tel` for the input type When accessed via a touch device with a dynamic keyboard, most devices will display a numeric keypad when `type="tel"` is encountered
+  This means this type is useful whenever a keypad might be useful, and not necessarily just for telephone numbers

+Due to the wide variety of phone number formats around the world, this type of field does not enforce any constraints on the value entered by a user.

+As we mentioned earlier, the `pattern` attribute can be used to enforce constraints, which you'll learn more about in Client-side form validation article

+## URL field ##